-Jennifer Walker Elrod serves as a Circuit Judge of the United States Court of Appeals for the Fifth Circuit, with chambers in Houston, Texas.
-Prior to her confirmation, Judge Elrod was appointed and twice elected Judge of the 190th District Court of Harris County, Texas, where she spent more than five years presiding over more than 200 jury and non-jury trials.
+Judge Jennifer Walker Elrod serves as a circuit judge of the United States Court of Appeals for the Fifth Circuit, with chambers in Houston, Texas.
+Prior to her confirmation, Judge Elrod was appointed and twice elected judge of the 190th District Court of Harris County, Texas, where she spent more than five years presiding over more than 200 jury and non-jury trials.

 Judge Elrod met her husband, Hal, while both attended Baylor University.
-Now married for 28 years, they have two daughters, Elizabeth and Catherine, who are juniors in college and high school, respectively.
+Now married for more than 30 years, they have two daughters, Elizabeth and Catharine.
+Their younger daughter is a sophomore at Baylor.